-By tracking packaging and considering where items need to go, shipping companies can optimize delivery routes to reduce wasting fuel and time.
+By tracking packaging and considering where items need to go, shipping companies can optimize delivery routes to reduce fuel and time.
 Additionally, by monitoring customer demand trends, companies can better ensure their inventories will remain at optimal levels.

 Even small savings can add up to make a big difference.
 For UPS, cutting one mile off the daily routes of all its drivers could result in annual savings of as much as $50 million.